-Statement of Accounts

-Unqualified opinion issued on 31 July 2019

-In 2018/19 the Authority was required to prepare its Statement of Accounts in accordance with International Financial Reporting Standards ("IFRS") as defined in the Code of Practice on Local Authority Accounting in the United Kingdom 2018/19 and other relevant legislation.
+Statement of Accounts Unqualified opinion issued on 30 March 2021 In 2019/20 the Authority was required to prepare its Statement of Accounts in accordance with International Financial Reporting Standards ("IFRS") as defined in the Code of Practice on Local Authority Accounting in the United Kingdom 2019/20 and other relevant legislation.
 The Statement of Accounts was prepared and audited in accordance with the agreed timetable.
 Through our audit planning we identified three significant risks of material misstatement which we addressed through our audit.
-These were:

-- completeness and cut off of service line expenditure;

-- property valuations; and

-- management override of controls.

-Materiality for the Authority's accounts was set at £1,200k.

-We issued an unqualified audit opinion on the Statement of Accounts on 31 July 2019.

-Value for Money (VfM) conclusion

-Unqualified opinion issued on 31 July 2019

-We are required to base our statutory VfM conclusion on the criteria specified by the National Audit Office, namely whether the Authority has in place proper arrangements to ensure it took properly informed decisions and deployed resources to achieve planned and sustainable outcomes for taxpayers and local people.

-We issued an unqualified opinion in respect of the VfM conclusion on 31 July 2019.

-Annual Governance Statement

-All relevant governance matters were adequately and appropriately disclosed

-We have considered the contents of the Annual Governance Statement and confirmed that the Statement complied with guidance and that it adequately and appropriately disclosed all relevant governance matters arising in the year that we are aware of.
+These were: property valuations; management override of controls; and completeness and cut off of service line expenditure.
+Materiality for the Authority's accounts was set at £1,080,000.
+We issued an unqualified audit opinion on the Statement of Accounts on 30 March 2021.
+Value for Money (VfM) concl usion Unqualified opinion issued on 30 March 2021 We are required to base our statutory VfM conclusion on the criteria specified by the National Audit Office, namely whether the Authority has in place proper arrangements to ensure it took properly informed decisions and deployed resources to achieve planned and sustainable outcomes for taxpayers and local people.
+We issued an unqualified opinion in respect of the VfM conclusion on 30 March 2021.
+Annual Governance Statement All relevant governance matters were adequately and appropriately disclosed We have considered the contents of the Annual Governance Statement and confirmed that the Statement complied with guidance and that it adequately and appropriately disclosed all relevant governance matters arising in the year that we are aware of.

+2. Key Messages (continued)
-Whole of Government accounts

-The Authority is below the audit threshold

-The Authority prepares a consolidation pack to support the production of Whole of Government Accounts by HM Treasury.
+Whole of Government accounts The Authority is below the audit threshold The Authority prepares a consolidation pack to support the production of Whole of Government Accounts by HM Treasury.
 We are not required to review this pack as the Authority falls below the threshold where an audit is required.

-As required we have confirmed this fact to the National Audit Office by the national deadline of 13 September 2019.

-Financial reporting systems

-Weaknesses in internal control were identified

-During our audit we identified areas for improvement in internal controls and procedures including 2 recommendations relating to an area of significant risk outlined above.
+We have confirmed this fact to the National Audit Office.
+Financial reporting systems Minor weaknesses in internal control were identified During our audit we identified areas for improvement in internal controls and procedures including three recommendations relating to the areas of significant risk outlined above.
+The three recommendations relating to the significant risk areas concerned: • a recommendation that, the land and building valuation reports produced by the Council's suitably qualified valuer are reviewed by another suitably qualified valuer; • a recommendation that the investment properties of the Authority be formally revalued annually; and • a recommendation that management reconsider how they can strengthen the control environment in relation to the review and authorisation of journal entries.